Actionable atlas – Visualisation of innovation portfolios in the Western Balkans – Full-Screen Mode Here

 At first, understanding of system components, transformative change and circular economy have allowed the exploration of governance, thematic priorities and innovation capacity.
 Further analysis of policies and funding mechanisms has allowed these 6 regionals economies to get into the logic of innovation portfolios by looking at strategic elements, leadership and intermediation function.
 The subsequent policy co-creation workshops will enable a dialogue among different stakeholders.
 The multi-stakeholder approach enables better information flows and ensures space for joint discussion and opportunity creation.
 The current application of challenge-led system mapping on innovation portfolios allows multi-stakeholders settings to explore strategic opportunities in terms of multiple nested and articulated innovation portfolios responding to different framings, financial logic and institutional.

 The materialisation of that learning process into practice-based knowledge is facilitated by integrating actions, projects and interventions into innovation portfolio maps addressing specific place-based topics.
 The process includes an in-depth look at network analysis and its practical application and interpretation while knowledge management and visualization are used to contribute to a collectively created notion of the socio-technical system.
+The overall narrative has been produced as part of enabling science-policy interfaces in collaboration with our partners Austrian Institute of Technology and Vito.

 - Mapping finalized, 6 partners from each of the WB 6 economies